 I changed a piece of code on my website that made my blog go offline?
 It’s all my fault.

-I failed at publishing my book on schedule?
+Did I fail at publishing my book on schedule?
 It’s all my fault.

-Along the way, I started to make big realisations of who I was as a person.
-I realised that I was enough, and that what I was simply going through was a series of trials and failures to get me to where I wanted to be.
+Along the way, I started to make big realizations of who I was as a person.
+I realized that I was enough and that what I was simply going through was a series of trials and failures to get me to where I wanted to be.